zalaris/cordova-plugin-ios-xhr/README.md

 # cordova-plugin-ios-xhr
 ## cordova-ios 6+ File XHR Plugin

+### Preface
+> This plugin was forked from https://github.com/globules-io/cordova-plugin-ios-xhr

+> Purpose: Add capabilities to use customUserAgent property of WKWebView to set correct User-Agent header for XHR requests

 ### About
 > Originally, this plugin was a merge of two other plugins, and made compatible for cordova-ios 6+.